← All beaches & hotels

 Powerful ocean flushing (the saving grace)

-Under dry conditions, Waimea Bay historically rates at low bacteria levels.
+Under dry conditions, Waimea Bay historically shows lower bacteria readings.
 The open-ocean exposure and powerful surf create strong circulation that flushes bacteria quickly.
 The risk is concentrated in the 24–72 hours after rainfall.

 📐